December 11th, 2018 • Budget Approval

 Inboxes become flooded with change requests.
 Miscommunication is routine, and leaders aren’t sure if they actually approved the correct version.
 It’s easy to blame someone else, and no one is ultimately held responsible.

-If Esteban had used a workflow automation tool like Kissflow Finance, it would have helped them define a process that every person in the organization could follow easily.
+If Esteban had used a budget workflow automation tool like Kissflow Finance and Operations Cloud, it would have helped them define a process that every person in the organization could follow easily.
 It would have helped them cut down on the budget preparation time.
 There would be options to integrate all their tools in order to minimize data entry.
 This would have led to fewer errors and Christina would have been confident about the integrity of her data.